 - Slice the bananas and place on top of cookies.

 - Spoon pudding on top of bananas.
 (Or reverse this order for softer cookies.)

 - Top with a squirt of Reddi Wip whipped cream or dollop of Cool Whip.

 Now, I do like to store mine in the fridge for a couple of hours before serving.
 Like any good Southern hostess, I like my vanilla wafers in banana pudding soft.
 But if you are in a hurry or cranking out desserts at a concession stand, the cookies are still yummy when crunchy!

 It can be a bit tricky since the stuffed bags tend to want to lay flat.
 So, I overlap mine on a baking sheet, large rectangle Rubbermaid container, or in a 13x9 baking pan so they are propped up at the open end.
 Cover loosely with plastic wrap in the refrigerator if your container doesn't have a lid.

-How can I transport this fun dessert to my party?
+How can I transport this fun dessert?